cdelorme/level/readme.md

 _This will download the library and build all `cmd/` implementations._

+## problems

+Currently the core library lacks unit tests to validate behavior.

+In spite of the disk io being the bottleneck, with buffered operations we can still gain significant performance with proper groupings of goroutines.  _Working on a queueing mechanism that can be shared across many steps of the pipeline._

+Currently the move/delete behavior ignores groups of same-path duplicates, which leads to staggered removal of duplicates.  _Ideally we would like to move whole groups of duplicates by path, and cleanup empty folders afterwards._

 ## future

-- correctly detect read-only permissions and fail on `move()`
-- create package-level global functions for common library functionality
-- byte-by-byte comparison as final data-check after sha256
+- add comprehensive unit tests
 - add logic for duplicates to be grouped by path so we can correctly delete matching sets
 - add logic to check post-remove for an empty parent folder to cleanup after our process
-- add comprehensive unit tests
-- optimize concurrent processing and management
+- add a well designed queue mechanism for standardized concurrent processing
-- add file-type and categorization component
-    - to capture text, audio, video, and image files
+- add filetype/mimetype detection to `video.go`, `image.go`, `audio.go`, and `content.go`
-- add content comparison for text files
+- add content comparison of test files using size as a measure prior to scanning
-    - _partial matches can be printed but not augmented_
-- add visual comparison functions
-    - _should be compatible with video files_
-    - go-native support for running scaled, cropped, rotated, discolored, in-motion comparisons would be ideal
+	- add behavior to log partial matches beyond a certain percent
-- add audible comparison functions
+- add comparison of video/images, and audio (scaled, cropped, rotated, discolored, distorted, in-motion, timelapsed, etc...)
-    - _this is a completely new field for me, so I have no clue where to start_

-_At a low level I understand that keypoint detection and decision-trees are used in image comparison, but afaik none of these exist yet as native go features._

-Choosing sane defaults and adding flags to enable, disable, and augment behavior when doing the more touchy duplicate-check logic would be good to consider at the cli level.
+	- if possible would prefer native support in go for complete cross platform capability
+	- video step should simply extract frames as images to run image comparisons
+	- advanced keypoint detection and decision-trees for image comparison

+_If we use 2000 goroutines from our queue with two buffered files at a time we can expect around 120mb of diskio at any given time, which is still reasonably small._